pluggdapps/tayra/sphinxdoc/source/README.rst

 Development
 -----------

+Tayra template language is defined as a bunch of meta syntax that can be extended and customised using plugins.
+Developers can author plugins implementing one or more interfaces specified by the tayra-package.
+Tayra's plugin system is based on pluggdapps component architecture.

 It is always better to setup the development tree under a virtual environemnt.
 To begin with, first checkout the source tree from the latest repository tree and then use the ``make`` command to create a development environment.